konveyor/enhancements/enhancements/crane-2.0/tekton-ui-integration/README.md

     name: guestbook-state-transfer
 ```

-#### Stage and Migrate

-As an application owner, I want to migrate my application and it's state from
-a source to destination cluster.

-For this example, we'll assume that the user's cluster API Server URL and Token
-have been stored in a secret named `source-cluster-creds` and the user wishes to
-migrate their applicaiton **and** state from namespace `guestbook` where two
-PVCs exist and are selected for migration: `redis-data01` and `redis-data02`.

-For this use case, the UI will generate two Pipelines and two PipelineRuns.
-The
-first Pipeline and PipelineRun will be equivalent to the [State Migration](####state-migration).
+##### Application and State Pipeline and PipelineRun

-The second Pipeline and PipelineRun will be responsible for quiescing the
+The purpose of this Pipeline and PipelineRun is to "completely" migrate the
+application and it's state to the destination cluster from the source.
+An
+important piece of this workflow is that it will quiesce the application on the
-application before syncing the state and migrating the workloads.
+source cluster before performing a state transfer and migrating the application.

 The generated Pipeline: